SILO 1.1 (DRAFT)

 A double-sided A4 worksheet for bar graphs and line graphs is available here.

-Relevant terminology (in alphabetical order): axis, category, column, data, graph, interpretation, representation, row, table.
+Relevant terminology (in alphabetical order): axis, category, column, data, graph, interpretation, representation, row, table, visualisation.

 Relationships between components: Data is collected through counting, measurement or observations and entered into a table.
-A bar graph is a representation of this data.
+A bar graph is a visualisation of this data.

 Creative Commons License